What Is Data Parsing?

 Security dangers can occur when parsing data from external or untrusted sources, including injection attacks and data leaks.
 Strong validation, sanitization, and error-handling procedures are imperative to reduce these risks and guarantee the secure processing of data.

-Best Practices For Data Parsing:
+Best Practices for Data Parsing:

 Validating Input Data: